Elmi67/JavaScript-1/Instructions.md

 ### Skills

 * Explain the role of JavaScript in modern web site development.
-* Explain how JavaScript "works" – how do you add JavaScript to a site?
+* Explain how JavaScript "works:" How do you add JavaScript to a web page?
   What causes the JavaScript to run?
 How does the JavaScript change the web page?
 * Add some JavaScript to a web site.
+* View your browser's JavaScript console.
 * Solve a JavaScript problem through your own research.

 ### The Rubric